ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Friday Class/2022 Student K Flappy Bird.md

 ~~~
 ```

 Now make the Flame Sprite.
-You can use 1 flame sprite with two flames, or two flame sprites one on each leg.
+You can use 1 flame sprite with two fires, or two flame sprites, one on each leg, each with one fire.

 Make sure the flames are centered in costume editor.
 THen

-The way this works is we go to the hero (`Hero` is the name of my bird ), and then move a little down so the flames are at his feet.
-This way the flames follow the bird.
+The way this works is we go to the hero (`Hero` is the name of my bird ), and then move a little down and a little left of right so the flames are just at his feet.
+Doing this every time makes the flames "follow" the bird.
 Also, we can cycle the costumes here.

 ```ad-scratch
 ~~~scratchblock